darkAlert/suproc/README.md

 ### Installation via pip
 ```
 pip3 install git+https://github.com/darkAlert/suproc.git#egg=suproc
+suproc-init
 ```
+Before using the package, you have to run `suproc-init` to initialize it and create directories for the PID and LOG files.

 #### Troubleshooting
 Update pip if the package is installed with the name UNKNOWN: